• Global

 Role-based access, filters & views

-• Today, compliance and general security best practices are rooted in principles of zero trust, least privilege and RBAC (Role-Based Access Control).
+• Today, compliance and general security best practices are grounded in principles of zero trust, least privilege and RBAC (Role-Based Access Control).

 • Accessing tools across various levels supporting corresponding user personas within a common UX framework --one which results in dev sprint efficiency and design economies of scale-- required hierarchy- and entity-specific tooling tailored to the role of the user.